antonfirsov/docs/2020/03-March/devops-with-github-actions/devops-with-github-actions.md

 That's why we created a sample application in GitHub to showcase DevOps for your applications using the recently released [GitHub Actions](https://github.com/features/actions "GitHub Actions page").
 With GitHub Actions, you can quickly and easily automate your software workflows with CI/CD.
 * Integrate code changes directly into GitHub to speed up development cycles
-* Trigger builds to quickly identify breaking changes and create testable debug builds
+* Trigger builds to quickly identify build breaks and create testable debug builds
-* Continuously run tests to identify and eliminate bugs, improving code quality
+* Continuously run tests to identify and eliminate bugs
 * Automatically build, sign, package and deploy branches that pass CI

 The sample application demonstrates how to author the YAML files that comprise the DevOps workflow in GitHub.